Infantry Regiment "Inmemorial del Rey" No. 1: 18th century

 The period chosen was that from 1780 to 1786, at the end of the reign of Charles III.
 At this date Spanish infantry regiment had two battalions, each one formed of nine companies; one of grenadiers and eight of fusiliers.
 The first honor guard company wears the white infantry uniform of this period, with green facing and botoneras (metal buttons) on the waistcoat and dress coat.
 The second company wears a blue uniform with red facings and similar distinctions.
 These reflect the historic colors of the Spanish Royal Guard.
+Both companies wear tricornes.

 Grenadiers in the modern Infantry Regiment "Inmemorial del Rey" No. 1 are not permitted to wear glasses, but beards have recently been permitted.
 Historically selection for the grenadier companies of the Spanish infantry was a distinction normally reserved for the bravest and tallest soldiers of a regiment.
 These picked men marched at the head of the regiment, escorted the colors and were expected to form the vanguard when storming a fortified position.
 They wore short sabers, a distinction retained in the modern regiment.
 The high grenadier cap still worn, augmented their stature and the brass insignia on the strap of the cartridge pouch plus the sardinetas (special braiding) worn on their cuffs distinguished these elite companies.

 The uniform described is also worn by staff personnel and the marker unit (gastadores).
+The commander of the honor battalion wears similar uniform but with a tricorne.

 Early 20th century full dress

 In addition to the 18th century uniforms previously described, the Infantry Regiment "Inmemorial del Rey" No. 1 parades detachments of up to company strength, plus the regimental band, in the full dress uniform of the Spanish line infantry, as worn during the reign of King Alfonso XIII (1902-1931).
-This consists of the distinctive "ros" (shako), dark blue tunics with red facings and red trousers.
+This consists of the distinctive "ros" (shako) with black hackle, dark blue tunics with red facings and red trousers.
+A sabre is worn by officers.